SimoHellgren/alkuaanet/graph/README.md

 - sk - the sk of the song, e.g. `song:1`
 - name - the name of the song
 - tones - the tones of the song

+### Token records
+Token records are meant for user authentication.
+Currently only for superuser access.

 ### Opus records
 Opus records contain the sound files or the starting tones.
 Each unique* set of tones results in exactly one record, which is used for any song starting with the particular tones.